 Geography

 The Alsace wine region is situated in the northeast part of France, bordering Germany and Switzerland.
 The vineyards are located on the lower stretches of the Vosges mountains, which provide shelter from the rain and wind, and the river Rhine to the east.
-The region is divided into two parts: the Bas-Rhin to the north, by Strasbourg, and the Haut-Rhin to the south.
+The alsace wine region is divided into two parts: the Bas-Rhin to the north, by Strasbourg, and the Haut-Rhin to the south.
 The vineyards cover an area of around 15,500 hectares, with over 1,000 wine producers.

 The Alsace wine region is known for its unique terroir, which is influenced by its location and geology.
 The Vosges mountains protect the vineyards from the prevailing winds and rain, while the river Rhine provides a moderating effect on the climate.
 The vineyards are planted on the slopes of the mountains, at an altitude of between 200 and 400 meters above sea level.
-The soil is composed of a mixture of clay, sandstone, and granite, which gives the wines their distinctive character.

 Climate